Today's Quote “There is no security on this earth; there is only opportunity.” |

 The Starry Night by Vincent van Gogh

 Vincent van Gogh painted The Starry Night while in the Saint-Rémy asylum in 1889.
 Vincent's room in the Saint-Rémy asylum looked out on the eastern sky.
-He painted The Starry Night as a panoramic vista spreading out into an almost infinite distance under a tumultuous sky ablaze with stars
+He painted The Starry Night as a panoramic vista spreading out into an almost infinite distance under a tumultuous sky ablaze with stars.

-Vincent van Gogh's The Starry Night (oil on canvas,
+Vincent van Gogh's The Starry Night (oil on canvas, 29x36-1/4 inches) hangs in the Museum of Modern Art in New York. |

 The writhing branches of the cypress in the foreground are carved, like the stars, in thick impasto, and the tree vibrates with the rhythms of nature's divinity.
 The orange-yellow crescent moon makes a stark contrast to the vivid blue firmament, recalling Vincent van Gogh's belief that arbitrary color allowed him to express himself "more forcefully."